javiershaka/hackathon-team/README.md

 # Hackathon Team Mainpage
-The team will take part at a series of Hackathon with the following objectives:

 - **NO INTEREST IN THE MONETARY PRIZES**
 - Team size > 15 members
 - Building great products